Fall colors, though brief, add a rich and vibrant feel to any garden, especially one that has been planned with all four seasons in mind.

 Some of the best flowering plants to add to a garden in the fall include several annuals that you might not think of as the best choices for fall.

-Marigolds, salvia and silver dusters, and snapdragons are three annuals that provide plenty of color and are capable of surviving and blooming well into the months of fall.
+Marigolds, salvia and silver dusters, and snapdragons are three annuals that provide plenty of color and are capable of surviving and blooming well into autumn.

 If your yard has extensive garden beds, these three annuals are best used in abundance together, in rows or large groupings.

 Another way to add them to your garden for a vibrant fall showing is in the form of a border.